usgs/libcomcat/README.md

 version of Python installed.
 To create a conda virtual environment called "libcomcat" with most of the necessary dependencies installed, do this:

-`conda create -n libcomcat python=3.6 numpy obspy pandas`
+`conda create -n libcomcat python=3.6 numpy obspy pandas xlrd xlwt openpyxl`

 Then to "activate" that environment, do: